Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is Fall on stairs.
+The correct answer is Lower in trained group.

 2024